 1. Submit your FAFSA to all your schools of interest

 When submitting the FAFSA, make sure you include the school codes for all the institutions to which you are applying.
 Because each school may have a different deadline, aim for the earliest date to make sure they all receive your information on time.
 You don't have to wait for an offer of admission to an institution before you submit your FAFSA data—in fact, you shouldn’t!

 2. Fill it out annually

 Since your financial picture may change from year to year, your EFC may change as well.
 Ask how the school will adjust your financial aid award for those potential changes.
 Once you submit the FAFSA, the data is valid for the entire academic year.
 If you submitted the FAFSA in the fall and are looking to transfer in the spring, you may not need to submit new information but simply add any new school codes.

 3. Check for additional forms

-The CSS/Financial Aid PROFILE is another common financial aid form that schools may use.
+The CSS Profile is another common financial aid form that schools may use.
 Other institutions may also have or require an institution-specific form.
 If you have unusual circumstances that affect your financial standing, ask your potential schools how you can document those needs.
 Many institutions may be able to exercise professional judgment to change a student’s EFC.

 Does my financial aid transfer?

 The short answer?
 No. If you wish to receive financial aid, you must apply for it at each institution.
 That being said, you may be eligible for the same types of aid at different schools.
 There are essentially four types of need-based aid that make up a financial aid award: merit scholarships; federal, state, and institutional grants; federal student and parent loans; and work-study (or student employment).
 Here’s what to know about the different types of financial aid and how they are treated differently.

 - Institutional grants: These grants are just how they sound: institution specific.
 If school A gives you a need-based scholarship, you cannot use it at school B. Simple enough.
 Work-study and merit scholarships are also institution specific.